Quantization Backdoors to Deep Learning Commercial Frameworks: Preliminaries

 \subsection{Model Quantization}

-Model quantization is a conversion technique that minimizes model size while also speeding up CPU and hardware based inference, with little or no degradation in model accuracy.
+Model quantization is a conversion technique that minimizes model size while also speeding up CPU and hardware based inference, with no or little degradation in model accuracy.
 It can be generally categorized into two classes.
 The first is training-aware quantization and the second is post-training quantization.
 Each has its own advantages.
 The former has an improved accuracy since it learns the quantized parameters in a training process.
 But as its name indicates, it generally requires training the quantized model from scratch.
 Training-aware quantization can range from 8-bit, 4-bit and even down to 1-bit~\cite{hubara2016binarized,rastegari2016xnor,bulat2019xnor,martinez2020training,andri2017yodann,conti2018xnor} for not only weights but also activation~\cite{qin2020binary,qiu2021rbnn}.
-Particularly, 1-bit quantized models are called binary neural networks (BNNs) where both model parameters and activations can be represented by two possible values, -1/0 and +1, significantly reducing the memory size requirement.\footnote{It should be noted that, in many cases, to maintain a good inference accuracy, parameters in certain layers or activations still require to be represented with a high precision data type, e.g., float-32~\cite{liu2020reactnet}.} In addition, the floating-point operations (FLOPS) are replaced by simpler operations such as the XNOR logical operation and Bitcount to improve model inference performance~\cite{zhang2020fracbnn}, which are showcased in customized CPU kernels.
+Particularly, 1-bit quantized models are called binary neural networks (BNNs) where both model parameters and activations can be represented by two possible values, -1/0 and +1, significantly reducing the memory size requirement.\footnote{It should be noted that, in many cases, to maintain a good inference accuracy, parameters in certain layers or activations still require to be represented with a high precision data type, e.g., float-32~\cite{liu2020reactnet}.} In addition, the floating-point operations (FLOPS) are replaced by simpler operations such as the \textsf{XNOR} logical operation and \textsf{Bitcount} to speed up model inference~\cite{zhang2020fracbnn}, which are showcased in customized CPU kernels.
 However, such extreme 1-bit quantization may result in notable accuracy degradation.
+It is recognized that going below 8-bit width quantization almost always results in accuracy drops~\cite{darvish2020pushing}.